 - a.
-An owner who intends to build a new waterfront LNG facility, or an owner or operator who plans new construction at an existing facility, should refer to this circular for process information and guidance (enclosures (1) and (2)) on how to complete a Waterway Suitability Assessment (WSA).
+An owner or operator intending to build a new facility handling LNG, or an owner or operator planning new construction to expand or modify marine terminal operations in an existing facility handling LNG where the expansion or modification results in an increase in the size and/or frequency of LNG marine traffic on the waterway associated with a proposed facility or modification to an existing facility, or prospective applicants requesting authorization from FERC to site, construct, and operate an LNG terminal and required to comply with 18 CFR 157.21(a), (Hereinafter "Applicant") should refer to this NVIC for process information and guidance (enclosures (1) and (2)) on how to complete a Waterway Suitability Assessment (WSA).
 To allow for timely review, owners and operators should submit a Letter of Intent (LOI) to the Coast Guard as early in the process as possible.
-FERC regulations at 18 CFR 157.21 require the prospective applicant to submit the LOI and WSA to the Coast Guard no later than the prospective applicant's pre-filing submission to FERC. - b.
-Coast Guard Captains of the Port (COTPs) should refer to enclosures (3) and (4) for guidance on reviewing and validating WSAs and enclosures (5) and (6) for guidance on writing a LOR and a LOR Analysis. - c.
-COTPs should notify Commandant (CG-5222) and Commandant (CG-741), through their chain of command, as soon as a LOI is received.
-Additionally, due to the multifaceted considerations regarding a proposed LNG facility, COTPs should ensure Commandant (CG-5222) and Commandant (CG-741), as well as the respective Area and District commands, are provided with pre-release copies of official correspondence related to proposed LNG facilities in their area of responsibility. - d.
-Enclosure (7) to this circular contains Sensitive Security Information (SSI); therefore, it is not subject to public disclosure.
+FERC regulations at 18 CFR 157.21 and USCG regulations at 33 CFR 127.007 require the prospective applicant to submit the LOI and WSA to the Coast Guard no later than the prospective applicant's pre-filing submission to FERC. - b.
+The Coast Guard Captain of the Port (COTP) should refer to enclosures (3) and (4) for guidance on reviewing and validating WSAs and enclosures (5) and (6) for guidance on writing a LOR and a LOR Analysis. - c.
+The COTP should notify Commandant (CG-522) and Commandant (CG-741), through his or her chain of command, as soon as a LOI is received.
+Additionally, due to the multifaceted considerations regarding a proposed LNG facility, COTPs should ensure Commandant (CG-522) and Commandant (CG-741), as well as the respective Area and District commands, are provided with pre-release copies of official correspondence related to proposed LNG facilities in their area of responsibility.

+d.
+Enclosure (7) to this NVIC contains Sensitive Security Information (SSI); therefore, it is not subject to public disclosure.
 If disclosed, the SSI could be used to subvert or exploit the security programs of vessels, facilities, or ports.
 SSI material requires appropriate handling in accordance with 49 CFR Part 1520 and reference (d).
-Members of the maritime industry, members of federal, state, or local government agencies, and other parties that can demonstrate a need to know should contact the cognizant COTP or Commandant (CG-544) for information on how to submit a request for enclosure (7).
+Members of the maritime industry, members of federal, state, or local government agencies, and other parties who can demonstrate a need to know should contact the cognizant COTP or Commandant (CG-522) for information on how to submit a request for enclosure (7).

-This circular will be distributed, without enclosure (7), by electronic means only.
+This NVIC will be distributed, without enclosure (7), by electronic means only.
 It is available on the World Wide Web at www.uscg.mil/hq/g-m/nvic/index00.htm.